ASKabalan/Jax-multihost/README.md

 # 2. Data layout and memory allocation in distributed computing

-Before diving any deeper, I will illustrate different types and memory allocation management in distributed computing and how jax uses different distribution techniques for inter GPU communications or collectives
+Before diving any deeper, I will illustrate different types of memory allocation management in distributed computing and how JAX uses different distribution techniques for inter-GPU communications or collectives.

 If you don't know what collectives mean I highly suggest [this wikipedia page](https://en.wikipedia.org/wiki/Collective_operation) and this [NCCL tutorial](https://docs.nvidia.com/deeplearning/nccl/archives/nccl_2183/user-guide/docs/usage/collectives.html#)